 About the Course

-This practical 2 day course is designed for complete beginners with no previous experience, and those with a small amount of experience who wish to improve their wood carving skills.
+This practical 2 day weekend course is designed for complete beginners with no previous experience, and those with a small amount of experience who wish to improve their wood carving skills.
 Students will learn the basic skills necessary to creatively carve wood with hand tools.